haileytapia/portfolio/SplunkStyleGuideAdditions.md

 | The update includes enhanced security features. | The update includes enhanced security features! |

 ## Usage dictionary

+This section of the _Splunk Style Guide_ outlines terms to use and avoid in Splunk documentation.

+See below for my three entries in the dictionary.

 ### [after]()